edubotics-ai/edubotics-core/docs/setup.md

 4. Click on "Create Credentials" and select "OAuth 2.0 Client ID".
 5. Configure the OAuth consent screen if you haven't already.
 6. Choose "Web application" as the application type.
-7. Enter a name for your client ID and configure the redirect URIs as needed.
+7. Configure the redirect URIs as needed.
-8. Click "Create" and copy the generated `Client ID` and `Client Secret`.
+8. Copy the generated `Client ID` and `Client Secret`.

 Set the following in the .env file (if running locally) or in secrets (if running on Hugging Face Spaces):